peterloes/Scales/README.md

 - Time Synchronization with atomic clock once a day to ensure optimal data quality
 - Application Current Control twice a day
-- Forecast for Battery-Change implemented
+- FForecast for Battery-Change implemented
 - Energy Bypass so that Date and Time are maintained even when changing battery
 - Hyperterminal Output to get real-time data in the field

 ![My image](https://github.com/peterloes/Scales/blob/master/Getting_Started_Tutorial/1_weigh_cell_rfid.JPG)

 Prototype: Weigh cell on Feeder

-The Scales features EFM32 ...the world´s most energy friendly microcontrollers

-ARM Cortex-M3 EFM32G230F128